Advertisement

 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

-How can you request flexible working?
+How can you request flexible working under the new law?

 Like negotiating a pay rise, your request is likely to be better received if you lay out why flexible working would be beneficial for not only yourself, but also your colleagues and the businesses.